How to scratch install vicibox dynamic portal

 yum install mod_ssl

-Step 2: Download the Dynamic portal files from my Github
+Step 2: Download the dynamic portal files from GitHub

 cd /usr/src/